DNA Structure Generation Tutorial¶

 Connecting Two DNA Strands¶

 Connect two separate DNA strands and visualize the configuration.
 This function will find the optimal number of basepairs to connect the two strands to minimize the twist.
-Alternatively you can also pass the n_bp
+Alternatively you can also pass the n_bp or control_points.

 # Lets generate two strands of DNA and displace the second one away from the first one